 And while most hedge fund managers lag the market, investors still want to know what the “big money” is buying.
 The answer: mostly Technology (31.23% of investments), Services (18.55%), Financials (15.77%), Healthcare (13.77%), and Consumer Goods (7.92%).

 WalletHub.com recently surveyed 400 of the largest hedge funds to see what they were buying, and here are their Top 10:

 from Last Quarter

 There you have it—this is where the big money is going.
-As you can see, it’s mostly in tech, where values have climbed to the stratosphere this year.
+As you can see, the majority is in tech, although financial stocks like Bank of America, Mastercard and Visa have climbed as the economy has recovered as Covid-19 fades.
 My advice—it’s always good to see where money is flowing, as that helps boost stock prices, but it’s always wise not to chase momentum too high.

 Nancy Zambell, Chief Analyst of the Financial Freedom Federation, has spent more than 30 years helping investors navigate the minefields of the financial industry.
 Nancy's book, Make Money Buying & Selling Stocks is an introduction for new investors and a reminder for experienced investors on how to profit in the stock market.Learn More

-Note: This post has been updated from an original version.
+Note: This post has been updated from an original version, published in 2020.